greymd/teip/man/man.md

 5-EEE
 ```

-If you give this command to `-e`, you can punch holes in **the line containing the string "CCC" and the two lines after it**.
+Using this with `-e` punches holes in the line containing "CCC" and the two subsequent lines.

 ```
 $ echo -e 'AAA\nBBB\nCCC\nDDD\nEEE\nFFF' | teip -e 'grep -n -A 2 CCC'